KUMAT for MBA in Nepal

 6. What is the time of KUMAT?

-The time of KUMAT will be notified while distributing admission cards for KUMAT.
+The time of KUMAT will be noted when admission cards are distributed.
 You can also check it at www.kusom.edu.np.

 7. What is the admission procedure fee?